BMW X5 years to avoid — most common problems

 Others who used the SUV complained that it drained too much oil or leaked everywhere.
 The issue gets resolved after changing the faulty timing covers and alternator bracket.

-Faulty airbags
+6. Faulty airbags

 The BMW X5’s airbags are another problem.
 About 0.2 million vehicles were affected by BMW’s recall of the X5 in 2008.
 The X5 had a defective front seat person detection mat, which prevented the front airbag from deploying even in a severe collision.
+Affected models were all members of the infamous Takata airbag recall that dealt with the issue of faulty airbag inflators.

 Additionally, BMW promised to fix the broken sensor and even increased the X5’s warranty to ten years.
 A significant airbag recall also affected BMW X5 cars from 2001 to 2003.
 In some circumstances, the front airbag would rupture and burst.

-Which BMW X5 years to avoid?
+Worst BMW X5 years to avoid

-First-generation X5 (2000, 2001 and 2003 model years)
+First-generation X5 (2001-2003 model years)

 First off, there have been a lot of reports about the engine’s timing chain in these particular automobiles.
 As a result, the engine abruptly stalled on the highway, causing the driver problems.